 Steve Economou, managing director of Curtis Financial, got into IP valuations "by accident" about 15 years ago.
 He now does it for tax, transfer pricing, and purchase price allocations, generally.
 He brought his experience to a session on supporting royalty rate valuations to the ASA Advanced Business Valuation Conference in Phoenix this morning.

-- IRS section 482--which outlines their ten requirements on transfer pricing calculations.
-"I believe there is a preference to see market data rather than level 3 assumptions," Economu states
+- IRS section 482--which outlines their 10 requirements on transfer pricing calculations.
+"I believe there is a preference to see market data rather than level 3 assumptions," Economu states.

-- IFRS 3, ASC 805, 350 and 820, with their emphases on highest and best uses, and hypothetical market participants
+- IFRS 3, ASC 805, 350 and 820, with their emphases on highest and best uses, and hypothetical market participants; and

 - What is the line of business?

 - How much revenue and profit is generated from the product using the IP?